Harriet Osborne, Baroness Godolphin

 Harriet Osborne, Baroness Godolphin (née Arundel Stewart; 17 August 1800 – 28 October 1852) was a British noblewoman.
-An illegitimate child, her mother was the society figure Henrietta Ponsonby, Countess of Bessborough, who became pregnant by her longtime lover Granville Leveson-Gower.
+An illegitimate child, her mother was the society figure Henrietta Ponsonby, Countess of Bessborough, who became pregnant by her longtime lover Lord Granville Leveson-Gower.
 Henrietta gave birth to the girl in secret and sent her to be raised by a foster mother, though she stayed in contact through letters and gifts.

 At the age of twelve, Harriet joined her father’s household in Staffordshire and was included as part of his family.
-After accompanying him to the Netherlands, she met and married George Osborne in 1824 with whom she had eleven children, but died before he became the 8th Duke of Leeds.
+After accompanying him to the Netherlands, she met and married Hon.
+George Osborne in 1824 with whom she had eleven children, but she died before her husband became the 8th Duke of Leeds, which would have made Harriet "Duchess of Leeds".

 Birth and early life

 The circumstances surrounding Harriet's illegitimate birth involved much secrecy.
 By the end of 1799, Henrietta Ponsonby, Countess of Bessborough had discovered she was pregnant by her longtime lover, Granville Leveson-Gower.
 The consequences of such an event could be potentially disastrous; eight years earlier, Lady Bessborough had witnessed the scandal and emotional turmoil experienced by her sister Georgiana, Duchess of Devonshire, when her own illegitimate child had been born.
 Lady Bessborough was also terrified that her husband would discover the truth and divorce her.
 Undoubtedly aided by the era's empire waist fashions, she succeeded in hiding the pregnancy from him – only a few close family members and friends were made aware.

 The child, Harriette Arundel Stewart, was born on 17 August 1800; her given surname was inspired by Lady Bessborough's pet name for Leveson-Gower, and by the maiden name of his mother Susanna Stewart.
 To her lasting sorrow, social constraints prevented her from openly acknowledging the child.
 Illegitimate children were increasingly disapproved of in English society; worrying about her daughter's future, Lady Bessborough arranged for her to be raised by a foster mother.
 Another illegitimate sibling, George Arundel Stewart, was born two years later in similar circumstances.

 Both parents remained in close contact with their children and monitored their progress.
 Though they lived apart, the Countess sought to be involved in her daughter's life, serving as a sort of godmother to the child.
 Lady Bessborough wrote frequently to her, though most of these letters were later destroyed.
 One of the few surviving letters reveals that when the girl was two years old, her mother purchased a locket and asked Leveson-Gower for a piece of his hair in which to send to their daughter.